freedomofpress/securedrop-docs/docs/admin/installation/intro_for_admins.rst

 FPF offers :doc:`paid priority support services </introduction/getting_support>`.
-We are happy to provide assistance with installing the system, with training of administrators and journalists, and with investigation of technical issues and incidents.
+We are happy to provide assistance with installing the system, with training of administrators and *Journalists*, and with investigation of technical issues and incidents.

 .. note::